Franco Carraro: Sport scandals and controversies

-Carraro was president of Mediobanca, which was owned by Capitalia and was a major investor in Seria A clubs, particularly Lazio, Parma, and Roma; Lazio and Roma went on to win the 2000 and 2001 Serie A leagues to Juventus' disadvantage.
+Carraro was president of Mediobanca, which was owned by Capitalia and was a major investor in Serie A clubs, particularly Lazio, Parma, and Roma; Lazio and Roma went on to win the 2000 and 2001 Serie A leagues to Juventus' disadvantage.
 He was accused of conflict of interest, as he was co-owner of Lazio and Roma through his control of Capitalia, charges he dismissed.
 In 2006, it emerged that Carraro was involved in Calciopoli, the 2006 Italian football scandal, which led to his resignation; he remained on the UEFA's executive committee and as a FIFA official.
 He denied any wrongdoing and said he resigned in the interest of football.
 Charged of being part of a criminal association to steer the 2004–05 Serie A, he was acquitted in 2008.
 In May 2009, he was acquitted of sporting fraud due to lack of evidence.

-In one telephone tapping ahead of the 2004–05 Serie A match between Inter Milan, which would benefit with the scudetto of the league at the time of the scandal but were later charged of Article 6 warrating relegation when it was time-barred by the statute of limitations, and Juventus, the sole club to be controversially relegated to Serie B, Carraro asked referee designator Paolo Bergamo to avoid any favour for Juventus if in doubt.
+In one telephone tapping ahead of the 2004–05 Serie A match between Inter Milan, which would benefit with the scudetto of the league at the time of the scandal but were later charged of Article 6 warranting relegation when it was time-barred by the statute of limitations, and Juventus, the sole club to be controversially relegated to Serie B, Carraro asked referee designator Paolo Bergamo to avoid any favour for Juventus if in doubt.
 On the matchday, Bergamo told referee Pasquale Rodomonti to favour Inter Milan when in doubt; the match, which ended 2–2, saw an error favouring Inter Milan.
 In his deposition, Carraro testified he said that because he was aware that any mistake, no matter if in good faith, favouring Juventus would cause controversy, whereas errors that disadvantaged or penalized Juventus would cause no controversy; he wanted to avoid controversy because the match came ahead of the Italian football elections.
-In another intercepted phone call with Bergamo, Carraro declared that Fiorentina and Lazio must be helped to avoid being relegated to Serie B. His original prison sentence was 4 years and 6 months but was later replaced by a fine of €80,000, which was controversial.
+In another intercepted phone call with Bergamo, Carraro declared that Fiorentina and Lazio must be helped to avoid their relegation to Serie B. His original prison sentence was 4 years and 6 months but was later replaced by a fine of €80,000, which was controversial.